MeNoln/appOnContainers/README.md

  **For Server side:**
   * .Net Core
   * Docker

+**Database:**
+  * MS SQL
+  * MongoDB + GridFS

-I wanted to create a SPA, cuz i love them, it's awesome and also i didn't want to write AJAX code using JS.
+I wanted to create a SPA, cuz i love them, it's awesome and also i don't want to write AJAX code using JS.
 As for me TypeScript is the best tool for C# or Java developer.
 TS is clean, understandable and strong typed.
 I like it.

 Server side made by using .Net Core, because C# is my main programming language.
 And also Docker to implement Microservice Architecture.